conda/conda/docs/source/dev-guide/deep-dive-activation.md

 keep track of what was activated before, so when you deactivate the last one, you can get back to the previous one seamlessly.

-## (De)activation scripts
+## Activation/deactivation scripts

-The (de)activation code can also include calls to (de)activation scripts.
-If present if the appropriate directories for your shell (e.g. `CONDA_PREFIX/etc/conda/activate.d/`), they will be called before deactivation or after activation, respectively.
+The activation/deactivation code can also include calls to activation/deactivation scripts.
+If present in the appropriate directories for your shell (e.g.
+`CONDA_PREFIX/etc/conda/activate.d/`), they will be called before deactivation or after activation, respectively.
 For example, compilers usually set up some environment variables to help configure the default flags.
 This is what happens when you activate an environment that contains Clang and Gfortran:

 ```shell
 $ conda shell.bash activate compilers